 Emergency exposure situations require prompt action in order to avoid or reduce adverse consequences.
 Uncertainty surrounding the ionising radiation types and exposure pathways is likely, particularly in the early stages of an emergency exposure situation.
-This factsheet is intended to provide an overview of the relevant terminology and concepts that will help protect emergency workers and helpers from exposure to ionising radiation during an emergency.
+This factsheet provides an overview to protect emergency workers and helpers from exposure to ionising radiation during an emergency.

 Your priorities in an emergency, as an emergency worker, are to regain control of the situation, mitigate consequences and save lives while ensuring your own safety.
 When an emergency involves a source of ionising radiation, it is termed an emergency exposure situation.
-In these situations exposure to ionising radiation must be considered, therefore normal occupational dose limits are no longer appropriate, and guidance values are applied (ARPANSA RPS G-3).
+In these situations, exposure to ionising radiation must be considered, normal occupational dose limits are no longer appropriate and guidance values are applied (ARPANSA RPS G-3).